Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### mantra

-* *noun*, a word or phrase that is often repeated and expresses a particular strong belief:
+* *noun*, a word or phrase that is often repeated and expresses a particular strong belief.

 ### blurbs